edtrochim/candid_core/README.md

 ## Contributing

-We welcome contributions to the Capitol Framework!
+We welcome contributions to the Candid Core Framework!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 ## License